 Savannah is renowned for its Southern charm and hospitality.
 And for first-time visitors, nailing down where to stay in Savannah brings out the city’s charisma in full force.

 The streets of Savannah are chock-loaded with charming historic hotels, B&Bs, and inns.
 Accommodations are scattered in neighbourhoods throughout the city.
 Most of the best Savannah hotels, though, lie within its delightful Historic District.

 In this Savannah accommodation guide, we stick mostly to areas in & around this popular sightseeing district.
-The area is home to most of the top tourist attractions in Savannah.
+The area is home to most of the top things to do in Savannah.
 It’s also the safest spot for travelers in a city not always renowned for its safety.

 We’ve also included one bonus district outside the city center: Tybee Island.
 Located about 30 minutes east, Tybee Island is one of the most popular Savannah day trips.
 If you’re looking to escape the city and enjoy seaside pleasures, Tybee Island is the perfect getaway.

 The best areas to stay in Savannah are: